tfassbender/NoteBookService_docker/README.md

 ### Bash on a running docker

-Run `docker -ps` to see the running docker containers.
+Run `docker ps` to see the running docker containers.
 Afterwards run `docker exec -it <the_name_of_the_container_you_want_to_enter> /bin/bash`

+### IOError: Can not read file in context: <path_to_docker_dir>/logs/notebook_service.log

+File is created by root.
+Just delete to fix the problem.